Back Pain Treatment in Kirkland, WA

 Just about every person has suffered from low back pain at one time or another.
 In fact, it’s estimated that 80% of adults in the United States at some point in time experience lower back pain.
 In some situations, a bit of rest and relaxation is all that is needed to recover.
 However, there are several more concerning conditions that could lead to chronic low back pain, which requires professional treatment from Dr. Jung to relieve.
 If your pain is chronic, fellowship-trained spine specialist Edward Jung, MD, FACS in Kirkland, Washington, can evaluate your back and provide a treatment plan that helps you get relief.

-If you are continually afflicted with pain in your low back, please contact Dr. Jung to schedule a personalized consultation.
-New patients may set up an appointment by calling our office in Kirkland at (425) 823-4000, or by simply submitting a request online today.
-Due to Dr. Jung’s experience, he has patients that drive from all over surrounding areas including Bellevue, Seattle, and Redmond.
+If you are continually afflicted with pain in your low back, please contact spine specialist Dr. Edward Jung to schedule a personalized consultation at his spine care clinic in Kirkland, WA.
+If you have chronic back pain, please schedule a consultation for proper diagnosis and treatment of your condition.
+Due to Dr. Jung’s experience, he has patients that drive from all over surrounding areas including Renton, Bellevue, Seattle, and Redmond.

 What is Lower Back Pain?